Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 2. Skate at Somerset House (15th November – 14th January)

-Another of London’s most iconic ice skating venues returns for 2017, and they’ve got a couple of new tricks.
+Another of London’s most iconic ice skating venues has returned for 2017, and they’ve got a couple of new tricks.
 The biggest one is Skate Lates, which are evening sessions that feature specially curated music playlists, from 90s hip hop to R&B. Messrs Fortnum & Mason are once again running the rinkside show, offering champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.

 Strand, WC2R 1LA.
 Nearest station: Temple.
 Open from 8:45am – 22:15 most days, tickets start from £7.50 and can be purchased here.